-This is Day 14 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered together to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
-Visit the overview page for all Gratitude Challenge tasks and posts.
+This is Day 14 of the 14-Day Gratitude Challenge held in Aug 2013, where we practice gratitude for 14 days.
+The challenge is now over but you can do the tasks in your own time.
+Visit the overview page for all the challenge tasks.

 Day 14: Mistakes

 Mistakes.
 All of us make them.
 But not all of us react the same way to them.

 You see, some of us, being the perfectionists that we are, tend to beat ourselves up over our mistakes.
 “I shouldn’t have done that,” you think to yourself.
 Or, “I was so stupid.
 I wish I did things differently,” you lament.

 Part of the reason is because society can be unforgiving when it comes to people who fail to live up to its vision.
 Singapore is an example.
 For years, the Singapore education system has been criticized for the stress it creates on its students because any slip ups in their academic performances will have a large implication on their academic track and subsequently his/her career options since it is largely shaped by the former.
 Many competitive countries such as Singapore and Hong Kong tend to have a narrow definition of success–and anyone who gravitates from this image gets labeled as a lesser person.

 What we don’t realize, however, are that mistakes are what defines us–not success.
 Our mistakes make us stronger, wiser, and more conscious.
 I look at who I am today and it’s actually my past mistakes–not successes–that built my winning traits and helped me accomplish what I have today.
 For example, less-than-desired results in my secondary school leaving examinations led me to buck up when I was in JC and subsequently graduate as the top in my university cohort.
 My little bumps on the road in my journey to seek authentic love have helped me to attract the love of my life today.